xavierzg/Cinema-Tickets-by-time-series./README.md

 3. Modeling: Apply time series modeling techniques, simple exponential smoothing and Holt Winters, we make a grid search to find the best period for the dataset.

-4. Evaluation: Evaluate the performance of the time series models using such as mean squared error.
+4. Evaluation: Evaluate the performance of the time series models using mean squared error.

 ## Conclusion
 Using Holt Winters Exponential Smoothing we were capable of find the best seasonality for our dataset, and describe future sales in a test set.